 Cloud application vendors have indeed invested large amounts in getting right the security aspects, and thanks to it that the organizations aren’t suffering the significant hacks that many had predicted.
 But, the security still lacks in the challenges of getting full cloud visibility.
 The multi-tenant cloud environment is an area of concern, and it is difficult to intercept and inspect the data in motion.
 In such scenarios, even finding where the data is kept may be an issue.

-The information is stored in logical pools which are the physical storage that spans multiple servers in a cloud computing environment.
-With servers located in various places, to pinpoint the exact portion of the stored consumer data becomes complicated even for the cloud providers.
-When the vendor does provide information about the location, it becomes ‘easier said than done’ for the customer to confirm that it is accurate.
-The vendors start to feel that they are taking the vendors word for it.
-This being a problem, many vendors are taking up the challenge of visibility and transparency seriously.
+The information is stored in logical pools, which are the physical storage that spans multiple servers in a cloud computing environment.
+With servers located in various places, pinpointing the exact portion of the stored consumer data becomes complicated even for the cloud providers.
+When the vendor does provide information about the location, it becomes ‘easier said than done for the customer to confirm that it is accurate.
+The vendors start to feel that they are taking the vendor’s word for it.
+It is a problem, and many vendors are taking up the challenge of cloud visibility and transparency seriously.

 The best solution on the consumer part would be to make things clear with the cloud vendor.
-The consumers, be it organizations or individuals need to insist that the cloud vendors explain in detail about how they operate, maintain and secure their cloud infrastructure.
-If the customer is not satisfied with the answers provided by the cloud provider about where the data is stored, then it is always better than they look for additional sources of security.
-The enterprises before selecting a cloud provider should ask queries regarding the cloud visibility and security of the data and the network so that there will be no challenges later.
+The consumers, be it organizations or individuals, need to insist that the cloud vendors explain in detail how they operate, maintain, and secure their cloud infrastructure.
+If the customer is not satisfied with the cloud provider’s answers, then it is better than they look for additional sources of security.
+Before selecting a cloud provider, the enterprises should ask queries regarding the cloud visibility and safety of the data and the network so that there will be no challenges later.